Nexlab-One/v-vlang-mcp/README.md

 ## Integration

-This server is designed to be used as a submodule in the main V MCP repository.
+This server is designed to be used as a submodule in the main V MCP repository (`v-mcp`).
 It provides V-specific functionality while the parent repository handles MCP server management and orchestration.

+### As a Submodule

+When used as a submodule in the `v-mcp` repository:

+1. The server automatically detects the V repository from the parent directory
+2. The V UI submodule (if present) is automatically detected
+3. All paths are resolved relative to the parent repository structure

+### Standalone Usage

+This server can also be used standalone:

+1. Set the `V_REPO_PATH` environment variable to point to your V repository
+2. Optionally set `V_UI_PATH` if you have the V UI repository in a different location
+3. Build and run the server as described above

 ## Development